ilariaventurini/mac-os-setup/README.md

 What we will do now is to use the dotfiles present in this repo to customize the installed applications.
 We will use symlinks.

 Run `./make-symlinks.sh` file.
-This script move each dotfiles inside a backup directory (`~/dotfiles_backup`) and create a symklink.
+This script moves each dotfiles inside a backup directory (`~/dotfiles_backup`) and creates a symklink for each dotfile.